pashashiz/scanet3/README.md

 - [ ] Compare with existing implementations using local CPU
 - [ ] Compare with existing implementations using one GPU
 - [ ] Compare with existing implementations using distributed mode on GCP DataProc

+If you want to become a contributor, you are welcome!!!
+You can pick anything from a Road Map or propose your idea.

+ Please, contact:
+- `ppoh@softserveinc.com`
+- `yatam@softserveinc.com`